 "They came forth, like the streams of the desert, with the roar of their hundred tribes.
 Conar was a rock before them: broken they rolled on every side.
 But often they returned, and the sons of Selma fell.
-The king stood among the tombs of his warriors.
-He darkly bent his mournful face. soul was rolled into itself; and he had marked the place, where he was to fall: when Trathal came, in his strength, his brother from cloudy Morven.
+The king stood, among the tombs of his warriors.
+He darkly beat his mournful face.
+His soul was rolled into itself: and he had marked the place where he was to fall: when Trathal came, in his strength, his brother from cloudy Morven.
 Nor did he come alone.
-Colgar was at his side; Colgar the son of the king, and of white-bosomed Solin-corma.
+Colgar was at his side; Colgar the son of the king and of white-bosomed Solin-corma.

-" As Trenmor, clothed with meteors, descends from the halls of thunder, pouring the dark storm before him over the troubled sea; so Colgar descended to battle, and wasted the echoing field.
-His father rejoiced over the hero: but an arrow came!
+"As Tremmor, clothed with meteors, descends from the halls of funder, pouring the dark store before him over the troubled sea: so Colgar descended to battle, and wasted the echoing field.
+His father rejoiced over the hero; but an arrow eame!
 His tomb was raised, without a tear.
 The king was to revenge his son.
-He lightened forward in battle, till Bolga vielded at her streams!
+He lightened forward in battle, till Bolga yielded at her streams!

-"When peace returned to the land; when his blue waves bore the king to Morven; then he remembered his son, and poured the silent tear.
-Thrice did the bards, at the cave of Furmono, call the soul of Colgar.
+When peace returned to the land: when his blue waves bore the king to Morven: then he remembered his son, and poured the silent tear.
+Thriee did the bards, at the cave of Furmono, call the soul of Colgar.
 They called him to the hills of his land.
 He heard them in his mist.
-Trathal placed his sword in the cave, that the spirit of his son might rejoice."
+Trathal placed his sword in the cave, that the spirit of his son might reloice.'

-"Colgar, son of Trathal!" said Fillan, "thou wert renowned in youth!
-But the king hath not marked my sword, bright-streaming on the field.
+Coljar, son of Trathall's said Fillan, 'thou wert renowned in youth! but the king hath not marked my sword, bright-streaming on the field.
 I go forth with the crowd.
 I return, without my fame.
 But the foe approaches, Ossian!
 I hear their murmur on the heath.
-The sound of their steps is like thunder, in the bosom of the ground, when the rocking hills shake their groves, and not a blast pours from the darkened sky !"
+The sound of their steps is like thunder, in the bosom of the ground, when the rocking hills shake their groves, and not a blast pours from the darkened sky.

 Ossian turned sudden on his spear.
-He raised the flame of an oak on high.
-I spread it large, on Mora's wind.
+He raised the flavor of an oak on high.
+I spread it large, on Moral wind.
 Cathmor stopt in his course.
-Glemmag he stood, like a rock, on whose sides are the wandering blasts; which seize its echoing streams, and clothe them over with ice.
+Gleaming he stood, like a rock, on whose sides are the wandering lbasts; which seize its echoing streams, and clothe them over with ice.
 So stood the friend of strangers!

 The winds lift his heavy locks.
 Thou art the tallest of the race of Erin, king of streamy Atha!

-"First of bards," said Cathmor, "Fonar, call the chiefs of Erin.
-Call red-haired Cormar; darkbrowed Malthos; the sidelong-looking gloom of Maronnan.
-Let the pride of Foldath appear.
-The red-rolling eye of Turlotho.
+First of bards, 'said Cathmor, 'Ponar, call the chiefs of Erin.
+Call red-haired Cormar: darkbrowed Malthos: the sidelong-looking gloom of Maronnan.
+Let the pride of Foldah appear-the red-rolling eye of Turlotho.
 Nor let Hidalla be forgot; his voice, in danger, is the sound of a shower, when it falls in the blasted vale, near Atha's falling stream.
-Pleasant is its sound on the plain, whilst broken thunder travels over the sky!"
+Pleasant is its sound, on the plain, whilst broken thunder travels over the sky!'

-They came, in their clanging arms.
+They came in their clanging arms.
 They bent forward to his voice, as if a spirit of their fathers spoke from a cloud of night.
 Dreadful shone they to the light; like the fall of the stream of Brumo, when the meteor lights it, before the nightly stranger.
-Shuddering he stops in his journey, and looks up for the beam of the morn!
+Shuddering he stops in his journey, and looks up for the beam of the mon!